taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [talk](https://github.com/proxoar/talk) - Talking with ChatGPT is a breeze
  * [brain-reply](https://github.com/caidukai/brain-reply) - More elegant ChatGPT client
  * [wechat_gpt_laf](https://github.com/husanr/wechat_gpt_laf) - Using the Laf cloud platform, ChatGPT can be integrated into WeChat official accounts in two steps.
+ * [bionicgpt](https://github.com/purton-tech/bionicgpt) - BionicGPT is an on-premise replacement for ChatGPT, offering the advantages of Generative AI while maintaining strict data confidentiality